iCliniq Logo

 Hello doctor,

 My mom is 67 years old.
-She got exposed to a sudden loud noise from fireworks about a month ago, and it caused loss of hearing to about 50% (audiometry).
-She started taking Prednisolone three days after the incident, and also some multivitamin pills, but no improvement yet.
-Mixed voices or phone calls teases her ears, and she can stand only for a few minutes.
-I wanted to know if you have any recommendations?
-Are hearing loss pills or Hear All pills effective?
+She was exposed to a sudden loud noise from fireworks about a month ago, which caused a loss of hearing of about 50 percent (according to audiometry).
+She started taking Prednisolone three days after the incident, along with some multivitamin pills, but there has been no improvement yet.
+Mixed voices or phone calls bother her ears, and she can only tolerate them for a few minutes.
+I wanted to know if you have any recommendations.
+Are hearing loss pills effective?

 Hi,